 Many of these solutions can be deployed internally in a DIY programme with equipment hired from Contego if you have the internal resources available or can be set up and measured professionally by our bird control experts.

-The permanent solution for bird control is Bird Proofing, the fixed installation of systems including pigeon and gull bird spikes, sparrow, pigeon and gull netting, fire gel or pin and wire systems.
-This level of control may or may not be appropriate given the situation you face.
-We can and have provided proofing systems from the most complex supermarket warehousing, huge roof nets to very simple spiked ledge protection.
+The permanent solution for bird control is bird proofing.
+The fixed installation of systems includes pigeon and gull bird spikes, sparrow, pigeon and gull netting, fire gel or pin, and wire systems.
+We can and have provided a huge range of proofing systems in the past.
+From the most complex supermarket warehousing, and huge roof nets, to straightforward spiked ledge protection.
 Selecting the right system for the species and bird pressure is paramount.

-Falconry response is a non lethal effective solution to almost any bird issue, particularly effective against nesting gulls, roosting pigeons and starlings.
-Trained hawks and/or falcons are deployed to site for a number of hours depending on the size of the site and bird pressure on site.
+Falconry response is a non-lethal effective solution to almost any bird issue, particularly effective against nesting gulls, roosting pigeons, and starlings.
+Trained hawks and/or falcons are deployed to the site for a number of hours depending on the size of the site and bird pressure on site.
 Flown free, at varying times of the day, the birds quickly establish a territory and the target species quickly learn it is an unsafe place to stay.
-The level of intensity of the program and length of program very much depends on species and why they are causing an issue – roosting birds are much quicker to disperse than an established breeding population.
-The only difference though is time.
+The level of intensity of the program and the length of the program very much depends on the species.
+Why they are causing an issue?
+For example, roosting birds are much quicker to disperse than an established breeding population.
+The only difference is time.

-Lethal direct control, following on from nonlethal dispersal it may be appropriate to carry out a bird cull.
-Depending on the species and your location this may be possible under general licence or require a class licence.
+Lethal direct control, following on from nonlethal dispersal, it may be appropriate to carry out a bird cull.
+Depending on the species and your location this may be possible under a general licence or require a class licence.